dusktrades/ftx-cli/docs/topics/trading/README.md

 ### Notes

 Complex orders can have some individual orders rejected.
-Individual orders that fail to be placed due to rate limits or unexpected errors will automatically be retried.
+Individual orders that fail to be placed due to rate limits will automatically be retried.
 Individual orders that fail to be placed due to other reasons (e.g. connection loss, not enough margin) will be ignored and execution will continue.
 This may result in incomplete orders.

 The order placement sequence of complex orders is not guaranteed: individual orders are often sent in parallel, to increase speed, and it is impossible to predict which will be accepted first by the FTX platform.